-To kick things off, we're heading back and taking a look at some of the hottest country no.1s of 2011 - how are these songs 10 years old?!
+We're heading back and taking a look at some of the hottest country no.1s of 2011 - how are these songs over ten years old?!

 From Reba McEntire to Thompson Square, this list is a banger-filled time machine.
 You can also check out our playlist of all 34 No.1s of 2011 below.
 Feel like something's missing?
 You better Holler and let us know.